CraigMoore3/ElecObjBlog/lab4.md

 * With a deeper understanding of the vocabulary, I read over the entire lab doccument again before getting to work on the first excercise.

+## Process

 ### 1: Serial Output

 * I copied the code from the lab doccument, built it and uploaded it without any problems.

 [Screenshot of Excercise 1 code](images/l4e1SerialOutputCode.png)